-Winthrop Watson, 68, was appointed as the FHLBank of Pittsburgh's President and Chief Executive Officer effective January 1, 2011.
+Winthrop Watson, 69, was appointed as the FHLBank of Pittsburgh's President and Chief Executive Officer effective January 1, 2011.
 Previously, he was Chief Operating Officer of the FHLBank of Pittsburgh, a position that he assumed in November 2009.
 Prior to joining the FHLBank of Pittsburgh, Mr. Watson worked at J.P.
 Morgan for 24 years in a variety of capital markets and financial institution roles most recently as Managing Director in its Asia Pacific investment banking business.
 Earlier, Mr. Watson led the building of the company's investment and commercial banking franchise for U.S. government-sponsored enterprises.
-Mr. Watson serves as a Director of the Office of Finance and the Pentegra Defined Benefit Plan.
+Mr. Watson serves as a Director of the Office of Finance and as a Director and Chair of the Board of the Pentegra Defined Benefit Plan for Financial Institutions.
 He is involved in the community as a Board member of the Pittsburgh Ballet Theater and the Pennsylvania Economy League of Greater Pittsburgh.
 Mr. Watson holds an MBA from Stanford University and a BA from the University of Virginia.

-Kirk Malmberg, 62, was appointed President and Chief Executive Officer of the FHLBank of Atlanta effective May 28, 2021.
+Kirk Malmberg, 63, was appointed President and Chief Executive Officer of the FHLBank of Atlanta effective May 28, 2021.
 Previously, he served as Executive Vice President and Chief Operating Officer from 2019 to 2020, overseeing the FHLBank's member sales and outreach, community investment services, accounting, financial reporting, financial operations management, investment and derivatives operations, treasury and information technology, and as Executive Vice President and Chief Financial Officer from 2011 to 2019.
 Mr. Malmberg served as Executive Vice President and Chief Credit Officer from 2007 to 2011, overseeing collateral services, credit services, community investment services and mortgage program operations.
 Prior to that, Mr. Malmberg served as Senior Vice President responsible for the FHLBank of Atlanta's mortgage programs.
 Mr. Malmberg joined the FHLBank of Atlanta in 2001 as Senior Vice President, Asset-Liability Management, after having served for five years as Senior Vice President, Treasury, at the FHLBank of Chicago.
+Mr. Malmberg currently serves on the Board of the Pentegra Defined Benefit Plan for Financial Institutions.
 Mr. Malmberg earned an M.B.A. from Rice University and a B.A. from Trinity University.

-Andrew S. Howell, 61, was appointed as the FHLBank of Cincinnati's President and Chief Executive Officer in June 2012.
+Andrew S. Howell, 62, was appointed as the FHLBank of Cincinnati's President and Chief Executive Officer in June 2012.
 Previously, he served as Executive Vice President-Chief Operating Officer of the FHLBank of Cincinnati since January 2008.
 His career with the FHLBank of Cincinnati also included multiple years in roles of Senior Vice President, Chief Credit Officer and Executive Vice President, Chief Business Officer.
 Mr. Howell began his career at the FHLBank of Cincinnati in 1989 as the Credit Department Manager after being in several lending and management positions at Huntington Bank, Bank One, and First National Bank of Cincinnati.
-Mr. Howell currently serves on the Board of Directors of the Office of Finance and the Pentegra Defined Benefit Plan for Financial
+Mr. Howell currently serves on the Board of Directors of the Office of Finance and the Pentegra Defined Benefit Plan for Financial Institutions.

-Institutions.
 Mr. Howell earned a bachelor's degree of Business Administration from the University of Kentucky, and a Master of Business Administration degree from the University of Cincinnati.

-Cindy L. Konich, 66, was appointed by the FHLBank of Indianapolis' Board of Directors to serve as President and Chief Executive Officer of the FHLBank of Indianapolis in July 2013.
-As an FHLBank President, she serves on the Board of Directors of the Office of Finance, and is Chair of its Governance Committee.
+Cindy L. Konich, 67, was appointed by the FHLBank of Indianapolis' Board of Directors to serve as President and Chief Executive Officer of the FHLBank of Indianapolis in July 2013.
+As an FHLBank President, she serves on the Board of Directors of the Office of Finance, and a member of its Governance Committee.
 Ms. Konich earned her undergraduate degree from Indiana University and earned her MBA from Indiana University's Kelley School of Business and is a CPA.